OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-10.md

 ## Isaiah 10:31

-Madmenah has fled; the inhabitants of Gebim have sought refuge.
+Madmenah has taken flight; the people of Gebim have found refuge.

 ## Isaiah 10:32